 - Medical Group of the Carolinas – Family Medicine – Converse Heights

 - Medical Group of the Carolinas – Pediatrics – North Grove

 - Medical Group of the Carolinas – Pediatrics – Westside

 Finding innovative ways to meet patients’ needs

-In addition to telepsychiatry in primary care offices, Spartanburg Regional also provides telepsychiatry in emergency departments at Spartanburg Medical Center, Cherokee Medical Center, Union Medical Center and Pelham Medical Center.
+In addition to telepsychiatry in primary care offices, Spartanburg Regional also provides telepsychiatry in emergency departments at Spartanburg Medical Center, Cherokee Medical Center and Union Medical Center.

 Similar to the primary care program, the emergency department telepsychiatry program provides virtual visits with behavioral health providers.
 This program helps ensure there is 24/7 access to a mental health expert.

 “Emergency room doctors are very skilled, but they’re not going to have the same training and knowledge as a psychiatrist or behavioral health counselor,” Dr. Bingham said.
 “It’s incredibly important to have this access for patients in a crisis.”

 Looking to the future, Spartanburg Regional will continue to focus on expanding the telepsychiatry program, especially in rural Union and Cherokee counties.
 Primary care offices are also working to add more on-site counselors to integrate virtual and in-person visits.